snack-money/agentkit-fork-to-run-examples/typescript/create-onchain-agent/README.md

 ## Overview

-`create-onchain-agent` is a CLI tool powered by [AgentKit](https://github.com/coinbase/agentkit) that allows developers to quickly scaffold an **onchain agent** project.
-This tool simplifies the setup process by generating a project with predefined configurations, including blockchain network selection, wallet providers, and framework setup.
+`create-onchain-agent` is a CLI tool powered by [AgentKit](https://github.com/coinbase/agentkit) that provides multiple utilities for creating and integrating onchain agents into your projects.
+Whether you're starting a new project or adding AgentKit to an existing application, this tool offers flexible options to meet your needs.

 ## Prerequisites